swysocki/swysocki.github.io/_posts/2021-08-26-the-tyranny-of-latest.md

 for production systems.

 The point is, you will have to do a bit of detective work to find the stable tag to use in your application.
-Do not assume that a tag like `21.04` we remain stable even though it *seems* specific.
+Do not assume that a tag like `21.04` will remain stable even though it *seems* specific.

 ## This Seems Like a Lot of Work